jjalt/exercise/doc.md

 This documentation describes how to use the Jill's automatic shoebrush.

-Note that this shoebrush is totally bogus to use for children, adults, pets and wildlife.
+Note that this shoebrush requires moxie to use for children, adults, pets and wildlife.

 The toothbrush requires [more info].